 “But repeated micro-aggressions can be tiring and alienating (and can lead to mental ill health).

-“Racial micro-aggressions might include not making eye contact or speaking directly to people; not believing someone is British (‘Where are you from?
+“Racial micro-aggressions might include not making eye contract or speaking directly to people; not believing someone is British (‘Where are you from?
 No, I mean originally...’); ‘jokes’ drawing attention to someone’s difference, their accent or nationality.”

 The newsletter stressed that it was working to address the issues by raising awareness of what it called ‘this type of subtle racism’ as part of its training for university employees.